 And here we are today!
 After turning a bifold door into double doors and installing baseboards, the whole room has been transformed.
 But this wall in particular is the most dramatic before and after.
 It’s fun to look back through the progression of photos and see where we started.

-If you’re interested in another transformation in my craft room, check out Thread Storage Makeover.
+If you’re interested in other transformations in my craft room, check out Thread Storage Makeover or DIY Cutting Table.

 Another simple DIY project you might like is How to Paint a Stacked Stone Fireplace.